rokkit-ts/rokkit.ts-core/README.md

 All kinds of contributions are welcome, no matter how big or small.
 Before you start to contribute please read our [Code of Conduct](./CODE_OF_CONDUCT.md).

+In order to submit any contribution check out our [contribution guidelines](./CONTRIBUTION.md).

 ## License

 Rokkit.ts Core is Open Source software released under the [MIT license](./LICENSE).